zhy0216/cryptbak/design/security_design.md

 1. **Authenticated Encryption**: Add AEAD (Authenticated Encryption with Associated Data) using ChaCha20-Poly1305 to detect tampering
 2. **Key separation**: Derive separate keys for metadata and content encryption
-3. **Key rotation**: Implement secure key rotation capability
-4. **Backup versioning**: Store multiple versions of files with separate encryption keys
-5. **Multi-factor authentication**: Support additional authentication factors
-6. **Memory security**: Implement secure memory handling for sensitive data
-7. **Metadata format hardening**: Add authentication tags for metadata blocks to detect tampering
-8. **Switch to scrypt or Argon2**: Consider stronger password hashing algorithms than PBKDF2 for key derivation
+3. **Switch to scrypt**: Consider stronger password hashing algorithms than PBKDF2 for key derivation

 ## References